Arpaio files libel suit against The New York Times

 Cottle wrote that Arpaio’s 24-year tenure as sheriff was “medieval in its brutality.”
 She accused him of “racial profiling on a mass scale and terrorizing immigrant neighborhoods with gratuitous raids and traffic stops and detentions.”

-The article also detailed previously reported stories in which inmates at a jail overseen by Arapio were mistreated, given rotten food to eat and denied medical care.
+The article also detailed previously reported stories in which inmates at a jail overseen by Arpaio were mistreated, given rotten food to eat and denied medical care.
 Other claims include the sheriff and his deputies failure to properly investigate or investigate at all more than 400 sex-crime cases.

 Times spokeswoman Eileen Murphy told Politico that “We intend to vigorously defend against the lawsuit."